 This certificate program is designed for students who are interested in launching their own business venture or working in a small to medium sized business upon graduation.

 Students must complete all requirements for at least one of the College of Business's majors: Accounting, Finance, Management, Marketing, or Management Information Systems.

 Students must complete the following two required courses:

 - BGMT 458 Advanced Entrepreneurship Seminar

-Students must complete a 498 internship course offered by any of the School of Business Administration's major areas.
+Students must complete a 498 internship course offered by any of the College of Business 's major areas.

 - This internship must be with an entrepreneurial venture.